 - … you sign that big agent deal

 Keeping the Angry Little Man in His Place

 I’ve spent years trying to outrun my inner critic.
 If his voice is at 7, I’d turn up the volume of my life to 11 and drown him out!
 That strategy doesn’t work: you can’t maintain that kind of emotional ‘noise’ on a long-term basis.
 Instead, I had to learn how to make peace with the Angry Little Man.
 Here are some strategies that people find to be helpful:

 Talk to the Angry Little Man – Your inner critic is usually shouting because they don’t feel heard.
 Explore your own feelings.
 Talk to your inner critic.
 What are they trying to say?

 Take the Fight to your Inner Critic – Some people conquer the Angry Little Man by arguing back.
 I don’t advocate this strategy myself, but some people find it refreshing.

 That’s not a cliché: I put my Angry Little Man in Mesh for a couple of reasons:

 - I wanted kids to know that he exists, and that it’s okay to have some feelings about him.

 - I’m learning to live with him by putting him to work – “Okay, tough guy?
 How would YOU fix Mesh?” – He’s come up with some interesting suggestions.

-In summary, It’s okay to have an inner critic.
-It’s also okay feel angry or sad that you have to deal with him on top of everything else going on in your life.
-Your inner critic is there: he won’t leave, so learn to live with him.
+In summary: It’s okay to have an inner critic.
+It’s alright to feel angry or sad that you have to deal with him on top of everything else going on in your life.
+Your inner critic is here to stay.
+He won’t leave, so learn to live with him.
 You don’t have to fight or argue or run from him on your own.